Thrilled and delighted to be with you, as is the case every day.

 Let's say a Muslim-owned company wants to institute Muslim law and cut off someone's hand because they stole something.

-That's a would be a closely held company that would be making a decision based on their religion.
+It would be a closely held company that would be making a decision based on their religion.

-Well, that is where the ruling here, I think is narrow.
+Well, that is where the ruling here, I think, is narrow.

 And let me try to explain this.

-And the court said today that look, in businesses that are closely held that reflect the views of its founders and owners were going to apply the First Amendment religious liberty.
+And the court said today that, look, in businesses that are closely held that reflect the views of its founders and owners, we're going to apply the First Amendment religious liberty.

-This is the key that I think a lot of people are over in the left wants you to think that women are now going to be denied contraception.
+And the left wants you to think that women are now going to be denied contraception.

 That's what the left wants women to think.